 Help the young adult on your Christmas gift list to go from being flat broke to becoming a money master!

-Best Books for People who want Financial Independence, Retire Early
+Best Books for People who want Financial Independence, Retire Early (FIRE)

 Canadians Kristy Shen and Bryce Leung were only 31 when they retired from their downtown Toronto jobs with a million dollar investment portfolio.
 Now they are world travellers and spend their time helping people with their finances, so they too can realize their dreams.